by Texas Homesteader ~

 There are always exceptions of course, but we shouldn’t assume that our kiddos will be excited to receive that china passed down for generations or the sturdy well-made vintage furniture we enjoyed as a child.

 It’s always a good idea to check with your children to make sure there’s any interest.
-But today’s generations are often in a different lifestyle place than generations gone by.
+But don’t get your feelings hurt if those things you’ve cherished aren’t necessarily desired by your children for their own homes.
+Today’s generations are often in a much different lifestyle pace than generations gone by.

 Use Your Fineries Now!

-For me one of the most important takeaways for me is that I don’t want to put back the ‘good stuff’ for use only on special occasions.
+For me one of the most important takeaways for me is that I don’t want to put back the ‘good stuff’ for use only on special occasions so I can keep it in pristine condition to pass down.

 RancherMan & I own very few higher-end items.
 But the nicer things we have are not tucked away behind glass or in a dusty chest, unseen and unloved.

-Those Waterford Crystal glasses are relished as RancherMan & I sip on a glass of wine as we watch that golden sunset in the evenings.
+Those Waterford Crystal glasses are relished when RancherMan & I sip a glass of wine as we watch that golden sunset in the evenings.

 Grandma’s beautiful handmade quilt is on our bed right now, not tucked away in a box to make sure it doesn’t receive wear.